-Applicants must create a profile in Great Schools for Nevada CSP online application portal, and complete the eligibility form.
-Applicants must also submit an evaluative letter of intent (LOI) by the deadline in Table 1.
-The Great Schools for Nevada CSP will review the eligibility form, and LOI, if the applicant passes eligibility and answers all questions on the LOI the Great Schools for Nevada CSP team will email the applicant an invitation to continue with the application.
+Applicants must create a profile in the Great Schools for Nevada CSP Application portal and complete the eligibility form.
+Applicants must submit a letter of intent (LOI) by the deadline in Table 1.
+The Great Schools for Nevada CSP will review the eligibility form and LOI utilizing the LOI Rubric.
+If the applicant passes eligibility and appropriately addresses all sections in the LOI rubric within their LOI submission, the Great Schools for Nevada CSP team will email the applicant an invitation to continue with the application.
 Please email any questions to the Great Schools for Nevada CSP Team: greatschoolsnvcsp@opportunity180.org.